Joe Louis Light: Materials

-Light used found driftwood from the Mississippi for some of his sculptures.
+Light used found driftwood from the Mississippi River for some of his sculptures.
 He used other found material such as old T.V. sets and hubcaps for his paintings and assemblages.
 Many of his paintings were produced with house paint on thin plywood.

 Inspirations

 Religion and his personal faith were Light's greatest inspirations.
 "Renouncing the Baptist Christianity of his youth, he developed a personal faith conditioned by the racial prejudice he experienced in the pre-civil rights era South, as well as suspicion toward Christianity’s effects on colonized peoples."

 Aesthetically, Light was heavily influenced by pop art and commercialism of the mid-twentieth century.
 His paintings feature illustrative outlines of landscapes or portraits in black, filled in with bold, saturated, often monochrome colors.
-Some art historians argue that Light's iconic, Pop Art- inspired painting style was influenced by his constant exposure to advertisements and branding while selling and refurbishing common wares at the market.
+Some art historians argue that Light's iconic, pop art inspired painting style was influenced by his constant exposure to advertisements and branding while selling and refurbishing common wares at the market.
 His two inspirations, spirituality and commercialism combined often, such as in his piece Hobo # Birdman (1988) in which the recurring Hobo character is walking towards two commercially made postcards that have been inlaid into the painting.
 Another example is a painting that was documented inside Light's home of Pebbles and Bamm-Bamm, two characters from the prolific Flintstones cartoons, riding on a serpent through a garden.